Habit Change: How to Quit Unhelpful Habits

 - Or, add notes inside a jar with all the little (or big) wins for you to read when you need a pick-me-up.

-- Use monthly reflection sessions to review and celebrate progress as well as plan the coming month.
+- Use monthly reflection sessions to review and celebrate progress as well as planning the coming month.

-- Share your wins with others, for example, with friends, peers or mentors.
+- Share your wins with others.
+Let friends, peers or mentors know what's been going well for you.

-- Take progress photos or documentation of your journey.
+- Take progress photos or document your journey in a journal.
 This is a highly motivating visual record of your progress.
-It's a great reminder when you're working towards a bigger or longer term goal.
+It's a great reminder when you're in the thick of it working towards a bigger, longer term goals.

 to Intentional Action